The Sask. Party is cutting more than 3,420 surgeries this year, according to an admission the government made Monday.

 “Cutting back on surgeries means thousands of people will wait longer this year.
 They’ll be in pain longer, be frustrated longer and many will be off work longer,” said NDP Leader Cam Broten.

-On Monday, Broten revealed that since the Sask.
-Party's budget cuts to health care in March, the number of people waiting more than three months for surgery has increased by 50 per cent.
+As a result of the Sask.
+Party government's deep cuts to health care, the number of people waiting longer than three months for surgery has jumped by 50 per cent in just six months.